 Keep a printed copy of your class lists in case computers are down.

-If you have to use this method for multiple weeks, use a different color marker in order to make sure parents don't reuse security labels since there are no dates on the labels.
+If you have to use this method for multiple weeks, use a different color marker on the labels to make sure parents don't reuse security labels since there are no dates on them.

 Once technology is working again, you can add this information to Check-Ins.